fifi634/social-network/README.md

   `node server`

 ## Front-end configuration
-You must set url of backend server in `client/src/config.js` :
+You can set a personnal url of backend server in `client/src/config.js` :

 `// URL API adress of backend setting`

 `// !!!
 BE CAREFUL !!
 This url must finish by slash ( .../ )`

-`export const fetchUrl = 'http://localhost:5000/';` or other server slug
+`export const fetchUrl = 'http://localhost:5000/';` this is a default backend slug

 ## Running frontend
 * Since the project directory, in cli go to frontend directory :